Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation

-The three families of events, ``short'', ``long'' and ``slow'' are differentiated by their decaying time constants and amplitudes.
-Of these, the long glitches dominate the total rate.
-This type, however, has a significant amplitude over more than 1 second.
-Therefore, simple flagging and removal of these glitches would lead to an unacceptably large loss of data.
-To avoid such data loss, precise glitch templates, need to be subtracted from the time ordered data.
-To do this, we take advantage of the excellent pointing accuracy \citep{planck2011-1.1} and redundancy of the scan strategy and have adopted a method that iterates between estimates of the signal from the sky and signal from the glitches \citep{DPC_paper}.
-A key to the effectiveness of the method is a comprehensive understanding of the three families of glitches and stability of these families over the course of the mission.
-In this section, we describe the general features of templates of each of the three glitch families obtained from stacking many normalized glitches and the general features of the glitch templates derived from fitting the normalized decay profile with the sum of 4 exponentials \cite{planck2013-p03c}.
+Omitting flagged data would lead to omission of $>90\%$ of the data, so we have developed a strategy to fit and to remove precise templates of long glitches from the time-ordered data.
+We take advantage of the excellent pointing accuracy \citep{planck2011-1.1} and redundancy of the scan strategy, and have adopted a method that iterates between estimates of the signal from the sky and signal from the glitches \citep{planck2011-1.7}.
+A key to the effectiveness of this method, presented in Sect.~\ref{sec:method}, is a comprehensive understanding of the three families of glitches and a determination of the stability of these families over the course of the mission.
+In this section, we describe the features of the different glitch families that are relevant for their removal.
+Identification and classification of the glitches has been done using previous versions of the method, as introduced in \cite{planck2013-p03c}.
+This was an iterative process, since accurate glitch property determination is necessary to ``tune'' the method for effective detection and cleaning, and an efficient method is necessary to separate glitches into families and derive properties.
+Templates of each of the three glitch families are obtained from stacking many normalized glitches, and the general features are derived from fitting the normalized decay profile with a sum of exponentials.
+The methodology is detailed in Sect.~\ref{templates}.